 For every person who can’t wait for autumn’s crisp breezes and kaleidoscopic foliage, there’s another who wants to hold onto summer for as long as possible.
-While we can’t control time and tides, we do have some suggestions for retaining a summertime vibe in your home well past the first day of fall.
+While we can’t control time and tides, we do have some suggestions for retaining a summertime vibe in your home year-round.

 Add Wicker, Rattan, Sisal, or Jute

 These richly textured materials are no longer just for porches, patios, and sunrooms.
 A greater emphasis on the organic in decor had led to more indoor furniture, rugs, and lighting being made from tropical-leaning elements.
 “Rattan is a great way to add texture and a nod to the outdoors,” says Becca Roderick, One Kings Lane director of interior design.
 “There are many options to choose from—a great wingback version of chair or even a lamp can be easily integrated into many different looks.”
-Two of Becca’s favorites are the Lara Rattan Wingback Chair and the Sycamore Hill Rattan Lamp, both of which render traditional silhouettes in unexpected materials.
+Two favorites are the Bali Rattan Club Chair and the Amalfi Chandelier, both of which render traditional silhouettes in unexpected materials.

 Introduce Alfresco Art

 Even when the scene outside your window is gray or snowy, you can lose yourself at the beach or in a garden courtesy of photographs, paintings, or prints that depict your favorite season in all its glory.
 For fun-in-the-sun glamour, the photos of Slim Aarons can’t be beat; T.S.
 Harris captures a somewhat more-wistful vibe with paint.
 Amy Neunsinger’s photos of flora are so lush, you can almost smell the blooms.
 And Emma Williams manages to pair both flowers and the seaside in her charming prints.

 Draw on Flower Power